 For a long time I thought that when you are reach the thirties you are an adult, you know yourself and you know how life works.
 But now I realized we are still developing and discovering ourselves, no matter what age we are and it’s good that it should be that way because we are always evolving.
-I had to deal 15 years with depression, which only really changed in the last three years.
+I had to deal long time with depression, which only really changed in the last three years.
 I’m more optimistic now, it was a hard way to get there.
 While traveling the world by bicycle and receiving lots of kindness from other people it has helped me a lot to be more buoyant.
 A turning point in my life was my first trip to NZ three years ago, because I was very touched by this beautiful natural landscape which I felt moved by in a way I cannot articulate.
 I had told myself I would come back again and spend more time here.
 In between I had to learn how to walk and speak again, because of my meningitis.
 Having the strong urge to return New Zealand as a future goal in my mind helped me to go through those hard times and gave me the required willpower to stand up from my sick bed.
 Unfortunately this year I had another major disease.

 However, it was easier for me to manage the physical pain than the emotional pain I have experience throughout my life.
 Often my feelings got hurt.
 I always knew that I felt stronger emotions than most other people.
 I’ve tried to hide my feelings and fight against them.
 Because being so sensitive it’s not accepted by our society.
 Yet, I always had the feeling of not belonging to this society and it is hard for me to fit in.
 One month ago I figured out that I’m a Highly Sensitive Person (HSP).
 Let me explain: HSP is a personality trait, which affects 15 – 20% of the population.
 It describes humans who are processing sensory data more deeply due the wiring of their central nervous system.
 Identifying myself as an HSP was such an unimaginable relief for me.
 It’s probably the biggest insight in my life.
 While I was reading more and more about this trait I started to understand myself better and better.
 Suddenly everything made sense to me.
 My whole life was passing through my inner eye with the knowledge that I’m HSP and I found so many answers I was always looking for.